112:00 PMGyeonggijeon Shrine

-Omokdae is known to offer a bird’s-eye view of Jeonju Hanok Village, sometimes referred to as the "Hanok Village Observatory."
+Omokdae is known to offer a bird’s-eye view of Jeonju Hanok Village, and referred to as the "Hanok Village Observatory."
 Visitors can walk from Omokdae to Imokdae by crossing the pedestrian overpass.
 Omokdae and Imokdae were important locations in stories about various kings throughout the Joseon dynasty, from the first, King Taejo, to the last, King Gojong.